mapper1024/mapper1024/doc/Development-Journal.md

 Added explicit objects represented with additional node types (e.g. forest vs tree, rocks vs stone, buildings vs tower).

+## Explicit Paths
+I now work on adding explicit paths.
+Paths will be represented as child nodes of type "path" which are connected by edges.

 # References
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.